smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"20"`

 `KEEPER_GAS_TIP_CAP_BUFFER_PERCENT` adds the specified percentage to the gas price used for checking whether to perform an upkeep.
 Only applies in EIP-1559 mode.

+### KEEPER_BASE_FEE_BUFFER_PERCENT

+- Default: `"20"`

+Adds the specified percentage to the base fee used for checking whether to perform an upkeep.
+Applies only in EIP-1559 mode.

 ### KEEPER_MAXIMUM_GRACE_PERIOD